amitDScience/Mod3W4ProjectDataClean/README.md

 - Script assumes that the data is placed under "UCI HAR Dataset" directory
 - Download the script and place it in the folder one level up the data folder "UCI HAR Dataset"
 - Source the script using source("run_analysis.R") command
-- Script will create Mod3_W4_S5_Proj.txt under "UCI HAR Dataset" directory
+- Script will create tidy data set file Mod3_W4_S5_Proj.txt under "UCI HAR Dataset" directory

 ## 1.0 Merging the training and test data set
 - Check "UCI HAR Dataset" data directory